My Blog List

 “Okay, I’ll pay it,” Rita announces after a short pause.
 She’s tired of arguing and she needs to move again.
 She takes her wallet out and hands the tuk-tuk guy several bills.
 Anna does not protest, and neither does Vera.
 Rita’s act is so sudden and unexpected that it makes me feel uncomfortable rather than grateful.
 But I stick with my original plan to go with the flow and not make waves.
 Be the unofficial blob.
 It’s either all of us paying or nobody, by which it appears that Freddy is paying.

 Now that the deal is finalized, we climb up the tuk-tuk and settle on the hard benches behind the driver.
-Rita and her mom take the front bench, Anna and I are in the back.
+Rita and her mom take the front bench, and Anna and I are in the back.
 I have to leave a part of me on the sidewalk because the situation is beyond uncomfortable for me.
 But Rita is happy again.
 Her mission is accomplished.
-We’re going on an adventure in an exotic mode of transportation, usually found in the Philippines or India or Thailand, not Western Europe.
+We’re going on an adventure in an exotic mode of transportation, usually found in the Philippines, India, or Thailand, not Western Europe.

 As we squeeze ourselves into the back of the tricycle, our dubiously certified tourist guide begins a lecture on Jewish history.
 I barged in to tell him that we know the Jews were expelled from Portugal in the 16th century.